 This might sound harsh, but we have a hard time believing recipients even read the whole thing – let alone respond to it to set up a call about a mystery service.

-Our live-or-die advice: Research the company and person you’re pitching and customize your email, showing how your product or service would positively change the way they do business or how their customers would benefit.
+Our live-or-die advice: Research the company and/or person you’re pitching and customize your email, showing how your product or service would positively change the way they do business or how their customers would benefit.